Cutting Cancer Risk: 10 Research-Backed Habits That Work

 Cancer Prevention vs. Screening

 We screen for a cancer when we check a blood PSA, get a mammogram, colonoscopy, or Pap smear.
 Screening is meant to catch cancers early so that surgery, chemo/drugs, and/or radiation can be used to help treat it early.
+But it doesn’t do much for prevention.

-Cancer Prevention Strategies Based on Solid Evidence
+Cancer Prevention Strategies Based on Clinical Evidence, 2025

 Let’s start with a few option prevention strategies to set the mood and we’ll move on to other known factors.